 Stalin's mother he wanted her son to become a clergyman.
 Stalin studied at a seminary but he became a Marxist and he was expelled in 1899.
-Like all Marxists Stalin was an atheist.
+Like all Marxists, Stalin was an atheist.
 (Although we don't know exactly when Stalin lost his religious faith completely).

 Stalin joined the Social Democratic Party, which split into Mensheviks and Bolsheviks (Communists).
 Stalin was a committed Communist.
 Yet he played only a small part in the revolution of 1917.
-However in 1922 Stalin was appointed Secretary General of the party.
+However, in 1922 Stalin was appointed Secretary-General of the party.

 In 1919 Stalin married Nadezhda Alliluyeva.
 They had a son Vasili and a daughter Svetlana.
-However the second wife killed herself in 1932.
+However, the second wife killed herself in 1932.

 In 1929 started a series of 5 years plans.
 Heavy industry in Russia was to be greatly expanded.

 In 1934 Stalin began a series of 'purges' in which millions of people died.
 The purges are known as the Great Terror.
 They began when Sergei Kirov was assassinated.
 He was probably murdered on Stalin's orders.
-Nevertheless Stalin used it as an excuse to eliminate his enemies (or anyone he thought might be an enemy).
+Nevertheless, Stalin used it as an excuse to eliminate his enemies (or anyone he thought might be an enemy).
 Many prominent communists were put on show trials and executed.
-Millions of ordinary people were sent to labour camps and forced to work in appalling conditions.
+Millions of ordinary people were sent to labor camps and forced to work in appalling conditions.